ovea-deprecated/jetty-session-redis/README.md

 ## Controlling session serialization

-By default, session attributes are serialized in JSON.
+By default, session attributes are serialized in JSON using Jackson.
+This serialization type is fast and reliable as long as you have really simple types in your session.
 You can change this behavior and use one of the provided Serializer:

 * com.ovea.jetty.session.serializer.JsonSerializer
 * com.ovea.jetty.session.serializer.JdkSerializer